ProjectOversoul/bfp/README.md

 The author would like to acknowledge Mike Grau, who ran a great football pool for many years.
 The Pool component of this project draws inspiration from the format established by the (now defunct) nflswamis.com site.
-I don't know if Mike would approve of humans delegating their picks to algorithms.
+I don't know if Mike would approve of humans delegating their picks to computational algorithms.